Donaueschingen: Danube Kayak Trip Day Zero

 Why the Danube?

 Danube, Donau, Dunav, Dunaj, Duna, Dunărea, Danúbio, Tunë… All names for the same river that flows northwest to southeast through ten countries and many (capital) cities.
 It’s the second-longest river in Europe after the Volga – which only flows entirely through Russia.
+Boring.
 The Danube is about 2850km long and flows from Germany to Austria, Slovakia, Hungary, Croatia, Serbia, Bulgaria, Romania, Moldova, and Ukraine.
+And Liberland, if you consider that a country.

 Danube course river map overview wikipedia Shannon